invertase/notifee/packages/documentation/docs/react-native/docs/android/appearance.md

 ## Small Icons

 Small Icons are primarily used for users to identify your app, typically matching your app's logo.
-Or, they can be used to reflect the content type of the notification.
+Alternatively, they can be used to reflect the content type of the notification.
 For example, Google uses a TV icon to represent notifications about Films and TV Shows.

 The small icon must have a transparent background, otherwise Android will display a solid square.